TheologyCommons/Bible.Outline/MD/1 Corinthians.md

 #### It will be raised bearing the likeness of Christ (15:49b).

-THE PROMISE OF THE RESURRECTION (15:50-58)
+The Promise of the Resurrection (15:50-58)
 ------------------------------------------

 ### The situation requiring this promise (15:50):